ddev/ddev/docs/users/providers/platform.md

 4. Obtain your project id with `ddev exec platform`.
 The platform tool should show you all the information about your account and project.
 5. In your project's .ddev/providers directory, copy platform.yaml.example to platform.yaml and edit the `project_id` and `environment_name`.
 6. Run `ddev pull platform`.
 After you agree to the prompt, the current upstream database and files will be downloaded.
 7. Optionally use `ddev push platform` to push local files and database to Platform.sh.
 Note that `ddev push` is a command that can potentially damage your production site, so this is not recommended.
+If you want to enable push, you must set the environment variable DDEV_ALLOW_PUSH=true in your .ddev/config.yaml or ~/.ddev/global_config.yaml.

 ### Usage